-In 1952, at the suggestion of Toyota Motor Co., Ltd., one of our major customers, we installed a 48-ounce injection molding machine manufactured by Watson-Stillman Co. of the United States.
-While some were apprehensive about adopting injection molding, which was still an excessive investment even with financial support from Toyota Motor Co., Ltd., we took a leap of faith and succeeded in putting the equipment into operation.
+In 1952, at the suggestion of Toyota Motor Co., Ltd., one of our major customers, we installed a 48-ounce injection molding nachine manufactured by Watson-Stillman Co. of the United States.
+While some were apprehensive about adopting injection molding, which was still an excessive estment even with financial support from Toyota Motor Co., Ltd., we took a leap of faith operation.
 This marked the beginning of the age of plastics for automotive parts.